paritytech/substrate/srml/contract/COMPLEXITY.md

 1. Storing a specified slice of the scratch buffer into the sandbox memory (see sandboxing memory set)

 **complexity**: The computing complexity of this function is proportional to the length of the slice.
 No additional memory is required.

+## ext_set_rent_allowance

+This function receives the following argument:

+- `value` buffer of a marshaled `Balance`,

+It consists of the following steps:

+1. Loading `value` buffer from the sandbox memory and then decoding it.
+2. Invoking `set_rent_allowance` executive function.

+**complexity**: The complexity of this function is proportional to the size of the `value` buffer.

+## ext_rent_allowance

+This function serializes the rent allowance of the current contract into the scratch buffer.

+**complexity**: Assuming that the rent allowance is of constant size, this function has constant complexity.